DACA: Frequently Asked Questions

 - Can I apply for advance parole?

-- If I recently submitted a DACA renewal, does the July 2020 memorandum affect my DACA grant?
+- If I recently submitted a DACA renewal request, how does the December order affect me?

-- What will happen if I submitted a first-time application for DACA before this announcement?
+- If I submitted a first-time application for DACA and it got rejected, how does this order affect me?

 - What will happen if I submitted an application for advance parole before this announcement?